 Read more – assessment criteria, scoring and examples of responses.

-In order for consumers to be considered “trained consumers,” they must have completed any of the following:
+In order for consumers to be considered suitably qualified to provide informed input into the project they must have completed any of the following:

 To be involved in assessing applications for Cancer Council funding, consumers must also attend ‘Consumer Review Panel’ training, which is specific to the Cancer Council NSW Consumer Review Form.
 Consumers can register to attend the next Consumer Review Panel training, which will be held in September 2020.